OneStep-elecTRON/onestep-electron-content/Courses/easy_track/PyData-Tutorial/numpy.md

-NumPy - NumPy is a Python library used for working with arrays.
+[NumPy](https://numpy.org/) is a Python library used for working with arrays.
 It also has functions for working in domain of linear algebra, fourier transform, and matrices.
 It was created in 2005 by Travis Oliphant.
-It is an open source project and you can use it freely.It stands for
+It is an open source project and you can use it freely.
+It stands for
-Numerical Python.
+**Numerical Python**.

 :::tip